 The JSWVE examines the ethical and values issues that impact and are interwoven with social work practice, research, and theory development.
 JSWVE addresses ethical and value issues that encompass the full range of social problems and issues that social workers encounter.
-The journal provides the necessary historical perspectives on the development of social work values and ethics, as well as present articles providing value and ethical dilemmas stemming from state-of-the-art developments.
+The journal provides the necessary historical perspectives on the development of social work values and ethics, as well as presents articles providing value and ethical dilemmas stemming from state-of-the-art developments.

 Manuscripts submitted to the journal should be relevant to the mission of JSWVE.
 The Journal of Social Work Values and Ethics focuses on areas such as: